Supplement Or Serum? How Vitamin C Supports Skin Health In All Forms*

 How can a vitamin C supplement support skin health?

-Vitamin C is required for the biosynthesis of collagen, which is one of the main building blocks for your skin (along with your hair, muscles, tendons, bones, blood vessels, gut, and more), and research continues to grow in this area.* In other words, this is a seriously important whole-body protein and nutrient pairing.
+Vitamin C is required for the biosynthesis of collagen, which is one of the main building blocks for your skin (along with your hair, muscles, tendons, bones, blood vessels, gut, and more), and research continues to grow5 in this area.* In other words, this is a seriously important whole-body protein and nutrient pairing.

 "Oral vitamin C through supplements and diet is crucial for collagen production," says Ife J. Rodney, M.D., founding director of Eternal Dermatology + Aesthetics in Maryland, as "this results in firm, youthful skin."* Vitamin C is also crucial for skin barrier protection and healing, Rodney explains.*

 If you have a few days without enough vitamin C, "you likely won't notice a big difference," says Jessica Cording, R.D., CDN, registered dietitian and mbg Collective member.
-But, if you're chronically low in vitamin C, your skin may look more wrinkled, dry, and dull than usual, she says.
+But, if you're chronically low in vitamin C, your skin may look more wrinkled6, dry, and dull than usual, she says.

 How your topical and oral vitamin C can work together.